maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ![image](https://maelfabien.github.io/assets/images/expl_7.png)

-The URL just went from :
+In this example, the URL just went from :
 `https://www.wga.hu/html/a/angelico/00/10fieso1.html`

 To :